12 Habits Of An Organized Mom And How You Can be One Too

 I know it sounds way too simple, but this one simple habit instantly affects the way the room looks.
 And when you make your bed, you’ve already gotten something accomplished for the day and are moving towards an orderly home.

 This is the first task I do in the morning, unless my hubby is still in it ;)

 I love how it instantly makes the room look neater and in under 90 seconds.
 It encourages me to keep the rest of the room looking tidy by putting away any clothes or books instead of letting them pile up.

 Have you ever met an organized person who doesn’t use a planner?

 This has been a game changer for me.
 For many years I had random notebooks or sticky notes with all my to-do’s.
 If those sticky notes walked away with a toddler, I was lost.

-Keeping all of my appointments, meals, daily tasks and to-do’s in one place has been a huge help with staying organized, keeping my brain uncluttered and being productive.
+Keeping all of my appointments, meals, daily tasks and to-do’s in one place has been a huge help with staying organized, keeping my brain uncluttered and helping me set goals and be more productive.

 Motherhood doesn’t have to be a time of chaos and disorder.
 Yes, there are times and seasons where things will be a bit more chaotic, but give yourself some grace.
 Even highly organized moms don’t have it together all the time, and that’s ok.

-If you would like to have more order, and you are feeling overwhelmed with the list above, start with implementing just a couple of habits.
+If you would like to have more order in your home and life, but you are feeling overwhelmed with the list above, start with implementing just a couple of habits.
 Having order in your home life should be a blessing to you and your family, not a frustration because you have another to-do list to get through.

 I'd love to hear about your favourite habits that help you to stay organized, please leave a comment below.